shubhamv108/concurrency-multithreading/README.md

+## Thread
+- Lightweight process responsible for executing a task

 #### Process vs Thread
 - Process is isolated. | Threads share memory.
 - Process switching uses interface in operating system | Thread switching does not require to call a operating system and cause an interrupt to the kernel.